bnlchris/myreads/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+IMPORTANT: This application works with a remote server to fetch data.
+Be sure to find the relevant [BooksAPI.js file on Github](https://github.com/udacity/reactnd-project-myreads-starter/blob/master/src/BooksAPI.js).

 ## Resources

 This project is last but one project of [Udacity's Front End Nanodegree](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001).